 If you have kids, you likely have mounds of toys that they’ve outgrown.

-Solution: Keep a few of the more novel or interesting toys for nostalgia’s sake and donate or deep-six the rest.
+Solution: Keep a few of the more novel or interesting toys for nostalgia’s sake and donate the rest to a thrift store like the Goodwill.

 “If it’s from the past 10 to 20 years and plastic to where it can be washed, donate it.
 But a lot of places won’t take stuffed or fabric toys anymore because of germs and bedbugs,” Trager said.